besmirzanaj/cloudalbania-website/content/posts/2017-06-get-your-public-ip-address-from-ripe-ncc.md

 [![RIPE NCC LOGO](https://www.ripe.net/++resource++ripe.plonetheme.images/RIPE_NCC_logo.png)](https://www.ripe.net/++resource++ripe.plonetheme.images/RIPE_NCC_logo.png)

 You can query RIPE stat servers and receive your IP address as JSON and save it in a variable to use it later.
-To get the JSON data just excecute this:
+To get the JSON data just execute this:

 ```cmd
 C:\Windows\system32> $a = (Invoke-WebRequest -Uri "https://stat.ripe.net/data/whats-my-ip/data.json" | ConvertFrom-Json)